Falcons for the Arts files 30-day notice of intent to sue Fairmont State

-FAIRMONT — Falcons for the Arts has given Fairmont State University a 30 day notice that the group intends to file a legal complaint against the university, for allegedly violating the Open Meetings Act.
+FAIRMONT — Members of Falcons for the Arts have given Fairmont State University a 30 day notice that they intend to file a legal complaint against the university, for allegedly violating the Open Meetings Act.

 Celi Oliveto, a member of the organization's rapid response team, said the university's Board of Governors did not comply with transparency in its decision to discontinue music and theatre degree programs at the school in its May 21 meeting, after reviewing Freedom of Information Act documents that did not include a motion to make the vote in the regular session.